 • Slow cook organic venison osso buco in a rich tomato sauce and serve it with a mixed root mash (such as celeriac, parsnip and salsify) and rainbow chard wilted with olive oil and lots of gut-friendly garlic.

-• Not just delicious, organic chicken livers are also packed with vitamins and minerals that are perfect for restoring the integrity of the gut lining.
+• Not just delicious, organic chicken livers contain vitamins and minerals that can help restore the integrity of the gut lining.

-• Organic lamb shank has plenty of flavour and loads of health-giving connective tissue that will melt away on cooking and literally get your digestive juices flowing.
+• Organic lamb shank has plenty of flavour and loads of connective tissue that will melt away on cooking and get your digestive juices flowing.

 • Tasty retired minute steak has bags of flavour, so it works brilliantly with the small-portion-of-meat-big-portion-of-veg philosophy.
 Flash fry it in tallow and serve it sliced over hummus and roasted seasonal vegetables, with a big leafy salad on the side.